alexkochutov/rsschool-cv/cv.md

 ### About me
 I have deep understanding of core IT-infrastructure services like AD, DNS, DHCP, internet and network protocols and a lot of years expirience in mentioned field.
 At this moment I'm interested in frontend development with getting HTML, CSS and JavaScript skills.

+### Skills
+- Git, GitHub
+- HTML 5
+- CSS 3
+- JavaScript (Basic)